snw-mint/fluent-new-tab/README.md

 ## Translations

 Fluent New Tab is available in multiple languages thanks to our community!

-If you spot a typo, an incorrect translation, or want to help translate the extension into a new language, **please do not open a Pull Request modifying code**.
-Instead, join our Crowdin Project to easily suggest corrections or add new translations.

 See the [Translation Guide](.github/TRANSLATING.md) for more details.